jesseburstrom/client_system/README.md

 Added general tutorial with moving arrows on objects having text and fixed many small things.

-THe layout system is now working good on small and large devices and the idea is to have it work good on any project from scratch.
+The layout system is now working good on small and large devices and the idea is to have it work good on any project from scratch.
 Say one develops an ordering system to work in industry then the size or model of tablet is from layout perspective irrelevant, looks and works well on all.

 Putting 3d to side (it will take long time before it is stable anyway, revisit later.) to work only on general project with design patterns and technical organisation.